davro/php-bit/README.md

 ## Roadmap

 1. Add More CLI Commands
-Expand the CLI tool with additional commands, such as:
+Expand the CLI tool with additional commands.

-- `bit:list`: List all stored baselines.
-- `bit:delete`: Delete a specific baseline.
-- `bit:clear`: Clear all baselines.

 2. Add Framework Integration
 Make the library easier to use in popular PHP frameworks like Laravel, Symfony, and Slim by: